jupyter/jupyter-sphinx/doc/source/index.rst

 jupyter_sphinx_continue_linenos

-    Whether to show continuous line numbering in all ``jupyter-execute`` sources.
+    Whether to continue line numbering from previous cell in all ``jupyter-execute`` sources.